Valacirca3927/networking/multicast.md

 Based on RFC 3973 Protocol Independent Multicast Dense Mode (PIM-DM)

+PIM forms adjacencies in only one direction
+PIM dense doesn't care about Designated Routers

+## PIM Dense Mode

 - Push or Implicit Join
   - Flood and Prune
   - Routers with no Recievers prune